controlm/automation-api-quickstart/202-convert-csv2json-using-python/README.md

 application_key = "Application"
 sub_application_key = "Sub Application"
 ```
-* Inside the method `create_job_obj` create and assign to a new field called `job_fileds.Priority' the value from the csv_row object which represent the row from the csv file by using the priority key we defined previous step.
+b.
+Inside the method `create_job_obj` create and assign to a new field called `job_fileds.Priority' the value from the csv_row object which represent the row from the csv file by using the priority key we defined previous step.
 ```python
 # optional fields
 if csv_row[Priority]: job_fields.Description = csv_row[priority_key]  # the new field